 That’s also why he chooses to volunteer his precious weekends to attend so many Hmong funerals.
 And why he helps his family run a watch repair shop located in the bustling Hmongtown Marketplace in the Frogtown neighborhood of St. Paul.
 A self-proclaimed social butterfly, Yang rarely, if ever, spends time by himself.
 He grew up with 11 siblings, so it’s safe to say he’s used to lots of activity.
 Keeping busy and social during his studies at the U of M was no exception.

 “I stayed active while I was going to school at the U, and I considered different options for a major,” Yang says.
-“I met with my adviser Karen Moon a lot, and ultimately decided to pursue an ICP degree in Health and Wellness.
+“I met with my advisor Karen Moon a lot, and ultimately decided to pursue an ICP degree in Health and Wellness.
 Karen advised that I register for the ICP 3101W course with Amy Burger Sanchez, so I could develop my ICP Health and Wellness proposal and decide which classes I’d take.
 I came to the conclusion that I want to research and care for the Hmong community.
 There aren’t enough medical studies on Hmong health, and I want to focus on that.”

 Yang cites hypertension as one condition that’s widespread in the Hmong community.
 He wants to research the causes for hypertensive health problems and practice preventative medicine.